 Message Action and Description PLAY MENU Play your music by artist, album, genre, playlists, tracks, similar music or to simply, play all.
 You can also choose to Explore USB to view the supported digital music files on your playing device.
 See Play Menu later in this section for more information.
 Select one of the follo wing: SELECT SRC SYNC USB Press the OK button to access music plugged into your USB port.
 You can also plug in devices to charge them (if supported by your device).
 Once connected, the system indexes any readable media files.
-1 SYNC BT Press the OK button.
+SYNC BT Press the OK button.
 This is a phone-dependent feature that allows you to stream music playing on your Bluetoothenabled phone.
 If supported by your device, you can press seek to play the previous or next track.
-SYNC LINE IN (If Equipped) Press the OK button to select and play music from your portable music player over your vehicle's speakers.
-2 MEDIA SETTIN play settings.
-Onc or repeat your music and select your Autoe you turn these selections on, they remain hem off.
-Press SEEK to play the previous or SHUFFLE Press the OK button to shuffle available media files in the current playlist.
+SYNC LINE IN Press the OK button to select and play (If Equipped) music from your portable music player over your vehicle's speakers.
+2 MEDIA SETTIN Choose to shuffle or repeat your music and select your Autoplay settings.
+Once you turn these selections on, they remai on until you turn them off.
+Press SEEK to play the previous next track.
+3 SHUFFLE Press the OK button to shuffle available media files in the current playlist.
 To shuffle all media tracks, you must select Play All in the play menu and then select Shuffle.
 REPEAT Press the OK button to repeat any song.

 Message Action and Description AUTOPLAY Press the OK button to turn autoplay on to listen to music processed during indexing.
 Turn autoplay off to allow the indexing process to finish before the system plays any of your music.
 4 APPLICATIONS Interact with SYNC-capable mobile applications on your smartphone.
 SYS SETTINGS Access available Bluetooth Device menu listings as well as Advanced menu listings.
-EXIT MENU Press OK to exit th ne media menu.
+EXIT MENU Press OK to exit the media menu.